apostrophecms/emulate-mongo-3-driver/README.md

 // Use it here as if it were the 2.x driver
 ```

-This module attempts complete compatibility with the [2.x features mentioned as obsolete here](https://github.com/mongodb/node-mongodb-native/blob/master/CHANGES_3.0.0.md).
+This module aims for complete compatibility with the [2.x features mentioned as obsolete or changed here](https://github.com/mongodb/node-mongodb-native/blob/master/CHANGES_3.0.0.md) but there may be omissions.
 An emphasis has been placed on features used by ApostropheCMS but PRs for further compatibility are welcome.